Introduction to Java Deployment Tools

 In total, there are still a lot more CI/CD tools available in the market which are either getting built newly or yet to be explored with a lot of companies trying to create a full-fledged suite for all deployment-related dependencies.
 The focus is on automating the entire process of software development lifecycle starting from building, testing, error monitoring and deploying the application as well as adding numerous other extra features like integration, Docker support, etc. aiding to this process.

 This is a guide to Java Deployment Tools.
-Here we discuss the introduction and top 5 different deployment tools in java with their features.
+Here we discuss the basic concept with top 5 different deployment tools in java with their features.
 You can also go through our other suggested articles to learn more –